Tip #567: The Death of Performance Evaluation?

 They note that: “It’s not the particular number we assign to a person that’s the problem; rather, it’s the fact that there is a single number. … we want our organizations to know us, and we want to know ourselves at work, and that can’t be compressed into a single number.”

 I absolutely agree that a single number provides poor feedback.
-More meaningful feedback requires descriptive sentences, even short paragraphs, that note performance accomplishments and recommend specific improvements, where appropriate.
+More meaningful feedback requires descriptive sentences, even short paragraphs.
+These should note performance accomplishments and recommend specific improvements, where appropriate.

-HBR also reported that the Deloitte research data revealed that ratings tended to say more about the perceptions of the person doing the evaluating than about the actual performance of the person being evaluated.
+HBR also reported that the Deloitte research data revealed a problem with ratings.
+They tended to say more about the perceptions of the person doing the evaluating than about the actual performance of the person being evaluated.

 I feel that there is no reason why performance evaluations should be so subjective.
 Employee performance should be evaluated against specific, observable, measurable and realistic performance standards.
 This will ensure that the performance feedback is as objective as possible.